 Custom laser cataract surgery goes beyond traditional cataract surgery by also managing astigmatism and/or replacing the cataract with an IOL to correct presbyopia and astigmatism in an effort to reduce or eliminate your need for glasses or bifocals.
 It is important to note that insurance and Medicare cover traditional cataract surgery, but they do not cover the testing or advanced IOL options for custom laser cataract surgery.

-The vast majority of patients who chose a presbyopia correcting IOL report they can read a book, work on a computer, drive a car – day and night – and play golf or tennis with increased freedom from glasses.
+The vast majority of patients who chose a presbyopia correcting IOL report they can read a book, work on a computer, drive a car – day and night – with increased freedom from glasses.
 Learning that you have a cataract can cause concern, but once you understand how your vision may be improved, you may actually have reason to be excited.

 Please visit our doctors page for summaries of the basic/translational and clinical research being conducted by our clinicians.